BaseFEX Exchange Review: A Non-KYC Derivatives Exchange (Exchange)

 The main method of communication for the project seems to be Twitter, Weibo and the blog on the website.

-There is no Discord or Telegram channel, which is recommended as it allows 2 way communication.
+There is no Discord or Telegram channel, which is recommended as it allows two-way communication.
 We also recommend that BaseFEX develop a Youtube channel to provide user guides on using the exchange, support etc.

 According to RivalIQ, the average Twitter engagement on the BaseFEX account is 7.5 per tweet, which is 0.17% of its total 4418 follower audience.

 At a rate of 7.5 engagement total per tweet, this is just under the average engagement rate across all industries.
-The engagement rate per tweet is over 3 times the industry average.
+The engagement rate per tweet is over three times the industry average.

 We can recommend that BaseFEX improve their engagement with their community with a dedicated social media content creator to engage its large following of just under 5000 followers.

-The website is secured via HTTPS, however, it is not GDPR compliant and the domain details are not public.
-The website and platform are multilingual in several languages including English, Mandarin, Korean, Japanese and Russian.
-We score two marks for BaseFEX here but we would like to see the GDPR compliance installed for European users.
+The website is secured via HTTPS; however, it is not GDPR compliant, and the domain details are not public.
+The site and platform are multilingual in several languages including English, Mandarin, Korean, Japanese and Russian.
+We score two marks for BaseFEX here, but we would like to see the GDPR compliance installed for European users.

 We also recommend that as the exchange grows, they provide dedicated 24/7 support and also a dedicated channel for security issues.
 The level of customer service shown by an exchange when dealing with a customer whose account is compromised can often make a vital difference in securing funds.

-We take a look at the trading experience for the exchange, however, we remind all users to undertake their own due diligence before registering, depositing and trading at any exchange.
-Users have little or no legal recourse in event of funds lost on exchanges through mismanagement.
+We take a look at the trading experience for the exchange; however, we remind all users to undertake their due diligence before registering, depositing and trading at any exchange.
+Users have little or no legal recourse in the event of funds lost on exchanges through mismanagement.